wiremock/wiremock.org/_docs/response-templating.md

 The `ResponseTemplateTransformer` accepts four arguments:
 1. The `TemplateEngine`
 2. If templating can be applied globally
-3. The `FileSource`
+3. The `FileSource` which is a list of files that can be used for relative references in stub definitions
-4. A list of `TemplateModelDataProviderExtension` objects
+4. A list of `TemplateModelDataProviderExtension` objects which are additional metadata providers which will be injected into the model and consumed in the downstream resolution if needed

 ```java
 @Rule